Iraqi PM orders probe into bloody Basra protests

 BASRA, Iraq (AP) — Iraq’s prime minister has ordered an investigation into violent protests in the southern city of Basra that killed and wounded several civilians and security forces.

-In his weekly press conference on Tuesday, Haider al-Abadi accused “those who pour oil on the fire” of endangering the city.
+Iraq’s oil-rich city of Basra and other cities in the southern Shiite heartland have been brewing since July over endemic corruption, soaring joblessness and poor public services.
+The protests have often turned violent, with protesters damaging and burning government offices and attacking security forces with stones and Molotov cocktails.

-Since July, Iraqis in the southern Shiite heartland have been protesting joblessness and poor public services.
-The protests have often turned violent, with protesters attacking government offices and security forces.
+The situation exacerbated on Tuesday after a funeral procession for a 26-year old protester killed the day before.
+The security forces guarding the provincial council building fired tear gas and live ammunition on stone-throwing protesters.

-At least three protesters were killed and four others wounded Tuesday during confrontations with security forces after a funeral procession for protesters killed the day before.
+At least three protesters were killed and four others wounded during the confrontations, as well as two policemen were killed and seven others wounded.

 Most Read Nation & World Stories